 - the wishes of the victim in terms of how they want to proceed (in an age appropriate way.)
 This is especially important in the context of sexual violence and sexual harassment.
-Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
+Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
+This will however need to be balanced with our duty and responsibilities to protect other children; - the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children, adult students or school or college staff; and - other related issues and wider context e.g. contextual safeguarding.
+Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature) - that sexual violence and sexual harassment can take place within intimate personal relationships between peers;

+- are there ongoing risks to the victim, other children, adult students or school or college staff; and - other related issues and wider context e.g. contextual safeguarding, any links to CSE and CCE